Fire Door Inspections

 Our friendly, professional and expert teams are on hand to deliver detailed fire door surveys nationwide and ensure you adhere to fire door regulations.
 We also sign off fire doors that are at installation stage.

-AJM Fire Safety’s inspectors are fully qualified under the Fire Door Inspection Scheme (FDIS) and have been independently assessed by a third party assessors from Exova Warringtonfire.
+AJM Fire Safety’s inspectors are fully qualified under the Fire Door Inspection Scheme (FDIS) and have been independently assessed by a third party assessor from Exova Warringtonfire.

 We pride ourselves on offering an excellent service.
 Our reports are industry leading and carried out by fully trained staff.
 So you can be confident in getting to the root of your fire door issues.